XRPLF/xrpl-dev-portal/content/tx_format.md

 To remove the `Domain` field from an account, send an AccountSet with the Domain set to an empty string.

-Client applications can use the [ripple.txt](https://ripple.com/wiki/Ripple.txt) file hosted by the domain to confirm that the account is actually operated by that domain. *Note:* We expect the *host-meta* component of [Gateway Services](https://wiki.ripple.com/Gateway_Services) to replace ripple.txt for this purpose.
+Client applications can use the [ripple.txt](https://ripple.com/wiki/Ripple.txt) file hosted by the domain to confirm that the account is actually operated by that domain.

 ### AccountSet Flags ###